 SiteGround’s hosting starts at $3.95 per month which is perfect for anyone just getting started with blogging.

 To start the process, head to this page and click ‘Get Started’ for the plan you want (StartUp is best for your first plan.
 You can always upgrade later).

 Once you’re on the next page, enter in the name of the domain you just purchased from NameCheap and then choose which payment plan you want to go with (trial month, 12 months, 2 years, or 3 years).

-Sidenote: To be completely transparent, I started off using BlueHost but found that they weren’t as helpful or responsive with questions that I had about my site, so I switched to SiteGround and never looked back.
+Sidenote: To be completely transparent, I started off using BlueHost as my host, but I ran into a lot of problems and found they weren’t responsive with questions that I had.
+I switched to SiteGround and never looked back.